-Effective April 1, 2017, QBE Investments and listed subsidiaries entered into a tax sharing agreement.
+Effective April 1, 2017, QBE Investments, and listed subsidiaries entered into a taxsharing agreement.
 The agreement has since been amended to include acquired subsidiaries or to terminate former subsidiaries.
-In accordance with this agreement, the group allocates tax among its members specifically based on the tax members would be liable for if they had filed separate federal income tax returns.
+In accordance with this agreement, the group allocates tax among its members specifically on the basis of the tax a member would be liable for if it had filed a separate federal income tax return.
 Net operating loss and capital carryovers of the members shall be taken into account only to the extent such items were generated in a consolidated return year to which this agreement or a previous tax sharing agreement applied and the member has not previously been and is not otherwise compensated for the use of such tax benefit items.

 Estimated tax payments are to be paid to the parent on a quarterly basis with final settlement within 30 days of the filing of the consolidated return.
-If any adjustments are necessary, the amount differing from the amount previously determined shall be paid within 10 business days after parent receipt of a refund or at least 5 days before the due date for payment of additional tax liability.
+If any adjustments are necessary, the amount differing from the amount previously determined shall be paid within 10 business days after parent receipt of a refund or at least five days before the due date for payment of additional tax liability.
 This agreement applies to all taxable years beginning with the effective date unless it is amended or terminated in writing by mutual agreement of all parties to the agreement.